datalad-handbook/book/docs/basics/installation.rst

    # enter your home directory using the ~ shortcut
    % cd ~
-   % git-config --global --add user.name Bob McBobFace
+   % git config --global --add user.name Bob McBobFace
-   % git-config --global --add user.email bob@example.com
+   % git config --global --add user.email bob@example.com

 This information is used to track changes in the DataLad projects you will be working on.
 Based on this information, changes you make are associated